How To Help

 How To Help Air Ambulance Charities

 Plenty of charities run shops to raise funds, including Magpas Air Ambulance, which our players have supported through Postcode Community Trust.
 Duties can involve a range of things, whether you're making sure window displays and shelves look great, or you're helping customers on the shop floor and working on the tills.

 …OR IN AN OFFICE

-All charities need to be coordinated in some way, and as it serves some 10 million people within the M25 boundary, organisations such as London's Air Ambulance always need volunteers to help out in the office.
+All charities need to be coordinated in some way.
 You could help with things like administration, research, data entry and supporting other volunteers.

 BECOME AN EVENTS VOLUNTEER

 Events are vital for raising both funds and awareness, and rely on volunteers to help them run as smoothly and profitably as possible.
 This can be a great way to help if you don't have the ability to give up your time on a regular basis, as there won't be a minimum time commitment, and you'll be able to choose which events you can attend.